Engaging the University

 All Christians in universities need to identify big issues, questions and themes on which to engage the university.
 The leaders of Engaging the University are urging renewed attention to such fundamental questions as “How do we develop a Christian mind in the 21st century university?” and “How should Christians conceive of the university in the 21st century?”
 IFES faculty and advanced graduate students point to the diverse ways in which God’s presence can be seen in the research frontiers of the university and the benefits of bringing our biblical understandings into creative engagement with the ideas of the university.

-An introductory module on engaging the university is now available as an e-learning course.
-The first course will be launching at the beginning of August.
+An introductory module on engaging the university is available as an e-learning course.

 What does it mean to ‘engage the university’?
 Why should we do it?
 How can we engage the university?
 This module is designed to help you think through these questions.